Ronas Voe

-Ronas Voe (/sco/ Shaetlan: Rønies Voe) is a voe in Northmavine, Shetland.
+Ronas Voe (/scz/ Shaetlan: Rønies Voe) is a voe in Northmavine, Shetland.
 It divides the land between Ronas Hill, Shetland's tallest mountain, and the Tingon peninsula.
 It is the second largest voe in Shetland, the largest being Sullom Voe.
 The townships of Heylor, Voe and Swinister are located on its shores, and the township of Assater is under a kilometre away.

 Etymology

 Ronas Voe takes its name from Ronas Hill, which it lies adjacent to.
 Voe is a Shaetlan word for a fjord or inlet.

 The name Ronas Hill has been attributed to a few different derivations.
 One of the earliest was suggested by P. A. Munch (who used the spelling Rooeness) - he claimed the name originates from the Old Norse roði or rauði (redness, referring to the red granite that characterises the area) and ness (headland), which he compared to the name and red rock found in Muckle Roe.
 This would make Ronas Voe Rauðanessvágr - vágr meaning inlet, thus "inlet of the red headland".
 However, Jakob Jakobsen denounced this, suggesting the name derives from the Old Norse hraun (a rough or rocky place, a wilderness).
 In the publication of his lecture on Shetland place names, Jakobsen used the spelling Rønis, and a footnote explicitly states "The spelling 'Roeness hill' (I need not speak of 'Ronas' hill at all) is erroneous."
 Ronas was the spelling adopted by Ordnance Survey in their first maps of the area published in 1881, and as such it has become the most commonly used English spelling.
 The justification for selecting this particular spelling was that Ronas was the "older form", and considering there was no consensus on which of the two previously described etymologies was correct, selecting it would "not commit [Ordnance Survey] to either supposition."

 Before the standardisation of English orthography, Ronas Hill and Ronas Voe were referred to using a multitude of different spellings, even with different spellings being used within the same source.
 Some of the spellings include Renis, Rennis, Reniſſert, Renes, Reinsfelt, Renisfelt, Reinsfield, Ronisvo, Ronnes, Roones, Rona, Rona's, Rons, Ronaldi, Roeness, Rooeness, Ronise, Ronnis, Runnis, Runess, Rønis, Rønies, etc.

 In some Dutch sources, Ronas Hill is referred to as the Blaeuwe or Blauwe Bergen (the "Blue Mountain"), while the noa-name for Ronas Hill used by some local fishermen is Bloberg, referring to its blue appearance at a far distance.